-In this paper a system for large scale automatic generation of word ground truth of camera captured document images is presented.
+In this paper a system for large scale automatic generation of ground truth of camera captured document images is presented.
 The proposed approach is fully automatic and does not require any human intervention for labeling.
-In addition, it can also be applied to scanned images.
-Evaluation of the generated ground truth shows that our system can be successfully applied to generate very large scale dataset automatically which contains labeled camera captured words.
+Furthermore, it is not limited to the camera captured documents and can also be applied to scanned images.
+Evaluation of the generated ground truth shows that our system can be successfully applied to generate very large scale dataset automatically.
 We are working on the development of a very large scale camera captured words dataset which can be used for evaluation as well as training of different OCRs on camera captured document images.
-In future, we are planning to improve the proposed approach in terms of accuracy.
+In future, we also plan to build dataset for different languages, including Japanese, Arabic, Urdu, and other Indic scripts, as there is already a strong demand for OCR of different languages e.g., Japaneses [13], Arabic [14], Indic scipts [15], Urdu [16], etc., and each one needs a different dataset specifically built for that language.